almedso/ronto/docs/source/user/rontofile.rst

 Rontofile content
 -----------------

-The following full blown Rontofile including documentation shows the maximum capabilities and explains the meaning of those single values.
+The following full blown *ronto.yml* including documentation shows the maximum capabilities and explains the meaning of those single values.

 Yaml format is used to arrange and express the settings.